 How to send HEAD requests with cURL

-In cURL, --head or -I switches the HTTP method to HEAD and prints the response headers to standard output.
-A correct HEAD response should mirror the headers from a comparable GET request, and it may still include Content-Length even though no body bytes are transferred.
+In cURL, --head or -I switches the HTTP transfer to HEAD and prints the response headers to standard output.
+A HEAD response should match the headers from a comparable GET request without sending the response body, so Content-Length can still appear even when no payload bytes are downloaded.

-Some applications reject HEAD with 405 Method Not Allowed or return a smaller header set than GET, especially behind gateways or older frameworks.
-Use --location when redirect hops matter, and use --head instead of --request HEAD so curl performs a real header-only transfer.
+HEAD support is endpoint behavior, not a guarantee.
+Some applications reject it with 405 Method Not Allowed or return a smaller header set than GET, especially behind gateways.
+Use --location when redirect hops matter, and use --head instead of --request HEAD because --request changes only the method word and does not make curl treat the transfer as bodyless.

 Steps to send HEAD requests with cURL: